dproctor/personal-website/books.md

 - On the Road (Jack Kerouac)
 - Nexus: A Brief History of Information Networks from the Stone Age to AI (Yuval Noah Harari)
 - Light in August (William Faulkner)
+- Black Pill: How I Witnessed the Darkest Corners of the Internet Come to Life, Poison Society, and Capture American Politics (Elle Reeve)
 - Everyone Who Is Gone Is Here: The United States, Central America, and the Making of a Crisis (Jonathan Blitzer)
+- The Unwinding: An Inner History of the New America (George Packer)
+- The Warburgs: The Twentieth-Century Odyssey of a Remarkable Jewish Family (Ron Chernow)

 {% for post in site.posts %}
 <li>